 Chapter 6.
 Deploy the edge without storage

-You can deploy a distributed compute node cluster without Block storage at edge sites if you use the Object Storage service (swift) as a back end for the Image service (glance) at the central location.
-A site deployed without block storage cannot be updated later to have block storage due to the differing role and networking profiles for each architecture.
+You can deploy a distributed compute node (DCN) cluster without block storage at edge sites if you use the Object Storage service (swift) as a back end for the Image service (glance) at the central location.
+If you deploy a site without block storage, you cannot update it later to have block storage.

 The following procedure uses lvm as the back end for the Block Storage service (cinder), which is not supported for production.
 You must deploy a certified block storage solution as a back end for the Block Storage service.

 6.1.
 Architecture of a DCN edge site without storage

 - The Object Storage (swift) service at the control plane is used as an Image (glance) service backend.

 - Images are cached locally at edge sites in Nova.
 For more information see Chapter 10, Precaching glance images into nova.

 - The instances are stored locally on the Compute nodes.

 Volume services such as Block Storage (cinder) are not available at edge sites.Important